As digital marketing experts, we’ve been asked this question by dozens of clients. “So Google Ads vs Facebook Ads, which is better for my business?”

 Before jumping straight to the part where we tell you which one gets you a better ROI in the epic battle of Google Ads vs Facebook Ads, let’s start by looking at some of the main differences between the two.

 The advances in technology over the years has given us as marketers and even consumers more choices than we could have possibly imagined in our lifetime.
 As a result, it has changed how we find, deliver, and receive information.
 It has even changed how to shop for and purchase products today.

 One such internet company who has not only embraced change but helped cultivate it is Google.
 Founded in 1998, Google is a search engine that is used by nearly 70% of online users to search for anything and everything under the sun.
 Literally.
 Thousands of best results relating to products, tips, videos, local businesses and much more in a fraction of a second.
 Google today processes more than 40,000 search queries every second, more than 3 billion per day and a little over a trillion every year.
 And it has shown this consistent growth since the early 2000.
-Imagine how this has and will continue to change the advertising landscape.
+Imagine this much of an audience size and how this has (and will) continue to change the advertising landscape.

-The image above shows a quick Google search of house cleaners near me.
+The image above shows a quick Google search of the search term “house cleaners near me”.
 Notice how all of the listings are marked with a green “Ad” label to the left of the listing or “Sponsored” in the top right corner of the screen.
 Google not only showed me ads most relevant to my search query, they also showed me relevant results based on my location.